tomswinburne/PyGT/README.md

 >swinburne@cinam.univ-mrs.fr

 ## packages
-1. It is nice to install the [`tqdm`](https://pypi.org/project/tqdm/) package to having loading bars, using e.g.
+1. It is nice to install the [`tqdm`](https://pypi.org/project/tqdm/) package to have loading bars, using e.g.
 ```
 pip install tqdm
 ```